PostHog/posthog.com/contents/founders/negotiate-software-better.md

 If your contract is usage-based, ensure that any overages have a discount applied as well, rather than the ‘list’ price.
 This protects you if you get your usage calculations wrong in the first place (which is often).

 In terms of the discount itself, you should ask people you know what discount they got (easier), or provide a quote from a competitor (more work).
+We have literally seen people we know mention discounts of 90%+ here.

 > The PostHog way: Our sales team can’t make up the discounts - they’re literally written [in our handbook](/handbook/growth/sales/contracts#discounts).
 If you ask them if a discount is available, they’ll just send you this link - how disappointing!